ben-razor/vega-guide/GraphQL-Guides/apps/vega-walkthrough/src/markdown/ordersprepare.md

 #### Transaction Hash

 Transactions must be **signed** before sending.
-We first need to prepare the order.
-This will return a **hash** that will be used in the final step of the order process.
+We first need to prepare the order for signing.

 #### Prepare Order